Zum Hauptinhalt springen

 Our Solution

-• mRNA can be used therapeutically to translate genetic code from DNA into proteins, which then can be used to replace abnormal or deficient proteins or make proteins to fight or prevent disease.
+mRNA can be used therapeutically to produce specific proteins to replace abnormal or deficient proteins or make proteins to fight or prevent disease.

-OligoPhore™ / SemaPhore™ are based on a proprietary 21 amino acid peptide that rapidly condenses peptide and nucleotide components into a polyplex.
-The polyplex has a size, charge, and other physical features that allow it to escape hepatic clearance and thus to reach other target tissues than the liver.
-It readily escapes the leaky vasculature of various pathologies, and is taken up avidly by cells that are capable of macropinocytosis (“cell drinking”), such as cancer cells or macrophages.
-However, OligoPhore™ / SemaPhore™ polyplexes have also been shown to transfect endothelium, smooth muscle, and other cell types.
+xPhore™ is based on a proprietary 21 amino acid peptide that rapidly condenses peptide and nucleotide components into a nanoparticle.
+The nanoparticle has a size, charge, and other physical features that allow it to escape hepatic clearance and thus to reach extrahepatic tissues.
+It readily escapes the leaky vasculature of various pathologic tissues and is taken up avidly by cells that are capable of macropinocytosis (“cell drinking”), such as cancer cells or macrophages.
+In addition, xPhore™ nanoparticles have also been shown to deliver to endothelium, smooth muscle, and other cell types.

-Once in the endosome, the natural process of acidification breaks strong bonds between the RNA and the peptide to disassemble the polyplex.
+Cargos taken up by endocytosis or macropinocytosis typically end up in endosomes, where most of the active cargo is degraded through fusion with lysosomes.
+With xPhore™, the natural process of acidification breaks the bonds between the RNA and the peptide to disassemble the nanoparticle.
 The released peptide interacts with the endosomal membrane to permeabilize it and release the RNA into the cytoplasm.
 The peptide is then diluted quickly and broken down, and has been designed to cause no unintentional damage to the targeted cell.

 Extrahepatic delivery